How to Design an Excellent Checkout Page? | AGENTE

 The non-linear checkout process is one of the most serious usability violations.
 Such a process confuses shoppers and drains the overall user experience, as by taking a round trip (e.g., to add an alternative email address) customers feel that they haven’t made any progress.

 Make form fields long enough for mobile screens, which are much smaller than desktop screens.
 It may be difficult for mobile shoppers to enter the required data into the field correctly.
 If fields are short, they usually have to delete all the data in order to correct any mistake and re-input the information from scratch.

 Checkouts Lack Proper Ongoing Review and Back Button Functionality

 Some accordion checkouts don’t show a checkout steps summary to customers so that they can keep track of their progress and constantly review the order data.
 ‘Go-back’ buttons also often don’t meet user expectations, sometimes they go back to the previous page, not the previous step at an accordion checkout.

 Quantity Field Auto Updates are Disabled

-If the e-commerce store doesn’t allow auto-updating of the quantity field, the client may forget to tap the ‘update’ button, or just won’t see it at all, and all the changes won’t be saved.
+If the e-commerce store design doesn’t allow auto-updating of the quantity field, the client may forget to tap the ‘update’ button, or just won’t see it at all, and all the changes won’t be saved.
 So, the buyer has to either cancel the order or purchase the unwanted number of items.

-The checkout page is the most important part of the e-store, and merchants should do their best to offer shoppers a relevant user experience.
+The eCommerce checkout page is the most important part of the e-store, and merchants should do their best to offer shoppers a relevant user experience.
 We’ve provided some useful design tips for entrepreneurs who want to create a highly converting page, feel free to put them into practice at your online store.
 If you have any comments or questions, you can contact the AGENTE team anytime.